Wildcat Demo Team: Wildcat Demo Team

-At the beginning of 2020 the Royal Navy introduced the "Wildcat Demo Team" for the 2020 display season, as a single AgustaWestland Wildcat HMA.2 from RNAS Yeovilton (HMS Heron).
+At the beginning of 2020 the Royal Navy introduced the "Wildcat Demo Team" for the 2020 display season, as a single AgustaWestland Wildcat HMA2 from RNAS Yeovilton (HMS Heron).
 It stated the name Black Cats is associated with a helicopter pair display and the name change was to improve perception of a single helicopter display.

 With a national lockdown announced on 23 March 2020 in response to the COVID-19 pandemic in the United Kingdom, under the Black Cats name a statement was released around pausing display training, eventually leading to no Royal Navy helicopter displays during the 2020 flying display season.

-For the 2021 display season the Wildcat Demo Team display was authorised on 11 June, by Rear Admiral Martin John Connell, CBE, RN, during his visit to both 815 and 825 Naval Air Squadrons at RNAS Yeovilton (HMS Heron), two years since the last RN helicopter display at a UK airshow.
+For the 2021 display season the Wildcat Demo Team display was authorised on 11 June, by Rear Admiral Martin John Connell, CBE, RN, during his visit to both 815 and 825 Naval Air Squadrons at RNAS Yeovilton (HMS Heron), two years since the last Royal Navy helicopter display at a UK airshow.
 Piloting the Wildcat helicopter was Lieutenant Ryan Wotton, RN.
 Following granting of the Public Display Authority (PDA), the Wildcat Demo Team were scheduled to display at the 2021 British Grand Prix, Silverstone, the 825 Naval Air Squadron Wings Parade at RNAS Yeovilton (HMS Heron), the Sidmouth Airshow, the Bournemouth Air Festival and the International Sanicole Airshow in Belgium.

 On 24 May 2022 the display team received official approval for the year’s display season.
-It again was a solo AugustaWestland Wildcat HMA.2 from 825 Naval Air Squadron, flown by Lieutenant Jim Carver.
+It again was a solo AugustaWestland Wildcat HMA.2 from 825 Naval Air Squadron, flown by Lieutenant Jim Carver, RN.
 Nine airshows were on the schedule for 2022, including one overseas in Belgium.
 With the passing of Elizabeth II just two days before the 43rd International Sanicole Airshow the Royal Navy's Wildcat display was withdrawn from the Belgium event.